karafaze/karafaze/README.md

 <main>
   <p>My name is Fazli.
 I used to be a sale and then I discovered programming :boom:.</p>
   </p>Quit my job and started learning Python on my own (webscrapping, web with Django, a bit of data with :panda_face:)</p>
   <p>Started a course in may 2022 to learn Web Development with OpenClassrooms.
-Ended with a certification and new competencies : Javascript / React / NodeJS (ExpressJS) / Sass</p>
+Got out with a certification and new competencies : Javascript / React / NodeJS (ExpressJS) / Sass</p>

   <p>Appart from that, I enjoy good music :musical_note:, mangas :ok_hand: and discussing with people :sun_with_face:.</p>